AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose AdaptiveClick -- a new IIS framework, which is designed to effectively address the "interaction ambiguity" issues prevalent in the existing IIS models.
-Our main contributions are: 1) We rethink the ``interaction ambiguity'' problem, which is common in IIS models, from two directions: inter-class click ambiguity resolution and intra-class click ambiguity optimization.
-The designed CAMD enhances the long-range interaction of clicks in the forward pass process and introduces a mask-adaptive strategy to find the optimal mask matching with clicks, thus solving the interaction ambiguity.
-2) We identify the "gradient swamping" issue in the widely-used FL for IIS tasks, which may exacerbate interaction ambiguity problems.
-To address this, we propose a new AFL loss based on the gradient theory of BCE and FL.
-Comprehensive theoretical analysis reveals that BCE, FL, and PL Losses—commonly applied in IIS tasks—are all special cases of AFL at specific parameter values.
+In this paper, we rethink the ``interaction ambiguity'' problem in the IIS task from the perspective of inter-class click ambiguity resolution to intra-class click ambiguity optimization.
+First, we designed CAMD to enhance the long-range interaction of clicks in the forward pass process and introduce a mask-adaptive strategy to find the optimal mask matching with clicks, thus solving the inter-class interaction ambiguity.
+Second, we observe that the root of the intra-class hard pixel misclassification is ``gradient swamping'' and propose a new AFL based on the gradient theory of BCE and FL to enforce the network to pay more attention to the ambiguous pixels, reducing the intra-class click ambiguity.
+Finally, experiments on nine datasets of the IIS task show that the proposed AdaptiveClick yields state-of-the-art performances.

-Experiments on nine benchmark datasets show that the proposed AdaptiveClick yields state-of-the-art performances across all IIS tasks.
-Notably, embedding the proposed AFL into AdaptiveClick along with representative state-of-the-art IIS models consistently improves the segmentation quality.